 Time to build an online community for your SaaS company

 This covers the ten steps for the community building strategy for SaaS companies — now it’s time for you to put these into action and get cracking.
-When you start building community and gain traction or get small wins, make sure that you are conveying the same to your leadership team and communicating with other departments to everyone motivated.
+When you start building community and gain traction or get small wins, make sure that you are conveying the same to your leadership team and communicating with other departments to keep everyone motivated.
 With time, you would be reporting the critical metrics preferably by building a dashboard.